Lagrangian cobordism functor in microlocal sheaf theory I: Examples and Applications

-Instead of doing concrete computations, we will describe objects under the Lagrangian cobordism functor in three steps by only using a few properties of our functor: \begin{enumerate} \item determine the stalks using the fact that the cobordism functor is identity away from the cusps and hence the stalks are preserved; \item determine the microlocalization along $\Lambda_+$ using the fact that the Liouville flow fixes $\Lambda_+$ and hence the cobordism functor preserves the microlocalization; \item determine the monodromy of the sheaf in $V_+$ using the fact that $B \simeq A \oplus F$ and hence monodromy data of $F$ determines monodromy data of $B$. \end{enumerate} The information above will uniquely determine the sheaf.
+Instead of doing concrete computations, we will describe objects under the Lagrangian cobordism functor in three steps by only using a few properties of our functor: \begin{enumerate} \item determine the stalks in $U_+$ and $V_+$ using the fact that the cobordism functor is identity outside a compact set in $\mathbb{R}^{n+1}$ and hence the stalks are preserved; \item determine the microlocalization along $\Lambda_+$ (relative to boundary), which is a local system with stalk $F$, using the fact that the Liouville flow fixes the end $\Lambda_+$ and hence the cobordism functor preserves the microlocalization; \item determine the local system in $V_+$ using the fact that $B \simeq A \oplus F$, and hence the local system with stalk $F$ on $\Lambda_+$ determines a local system with stalk $F$ on $V_+$ and a local system with stalk $B$ on $V_+$ (relative to boundary at infinity in $\mathbb{R}^{n+1}$). \end{enumerate} The information above will uniquely determine the sheaf.

 Before starting to determine the sheaf $\mathscr{F}^+ \in Sh^b_{\Lambda_+}(\mathbb{R}^{n+1})$, we first note that $\mathscr{F}^- \in Sh^b_{\Lambda_-}(\mathbb{R}^{n+1})$ has an image in $Sh^b_{\Lambda_+}(\mathbb{R}^{n+1})$ via the cobordism functor iff it can be lifted into